Planning a sustainable surf trip to Tonga: Best places to surf + eco-friendly stays

-With its remote setting in the South Pacific, the Kingdom of Tonga is an enchanting archipelago that has largely evaded the clutches of mass tourism.
-Unlike its more well-known neighbours like Fiji, Tahiti and Hawaii, Tonga is a little-visited surf destination that has managed to preserve its authenticity and traditional charm.
-With a year-round swell and two distinct surf seasons, Tonga has become a sought-after spot for wave riders looking to discover uncrowded breaks in a tropical setting.
+With its remote setting in the South Pacific, the Kingdom of Tonga has largely evaded the clutches of mass tourism.
+Unlike its more well-known neighbours like Fiji, Tahiti and Hawaii, this little-visited archipelago and surf destination has managed to preserve its authenticity and traditional charm.

 This article contains affiliate links, which means when you make a purchase through that link, we earn a small commission.
 Affiliate links come at no cost to you and ensure our content remains free!